iLVL-Key/FFXI/gearswap/readme.md

 - Automatically equips Movement Speed gear while you are moving.
 - DD jobs will attempt to use a "save" when you are at low HP (High Jump, Chakra, etc depending on main/sub job).
 - Reminder to put Reraise up if it's down.
-- "Oh Shit" gear set for when you are in critical health, or are stunned, petrified, or terrorized.
 - Removes Stoneskin if you are asleep and equips "HP drain" type gear pieces (for jobs that have them).
 - And many more...
 - NOTE: AutoHWater/DoomAlert and AutoLockstyle options have been removed and now have their own standalone addons: [Exorcist](https://github.com/iLVL-Key/FFXI/tree/main/addons/Exorcist) and [Vanity](https://github.com/iLVL-Key/FFXI/tree/main/addons/Vanity)